-WTI crude oil is high-quality, light, and sweet, making it easier and cheaper to refine into gasoline and diesel.
+WTI crude oil is a high-quality, light, and sweet grade, which makes it easier and more cost-effective to refine into gasoline and diesel fuels.

-It serves as a benchmark for oil prices in North America and influences global pricing.
+It acts as a benchmark for oil pricing in North America and significantly influences global oil price benchmarks.

-Its production primarily comes from U.S. oil fields, particularly in Texas, Oklahoma, and North Dakota.
+Its production is primarily sourced from U.S. oil fields, especially in Texas, Oklahoma, and North Dakota.

-WTI is traded on the NYMEX (New York Mercantile Exchange) via futures contracts, a key part of the global commodities market.
+WTI is actively traded on the NYMEX (New York Mercantile Exchange) through futures contracts, playing a central role in the global commodities market.

 Source: U.S. Energy Information Administration (EIA)